sadscv/JournalReading/articles/2022Summer/【D800】Special_K.md

 > **off-­label**：标签以外；适应症外使用
  >

 4.In kwc’s treatment rooms, people spend between two and four hours experiencing what Kevin Nicholson, the founder and chief executive of the firm, calls a mildly  “**floaty**” and “dreamlike” high high, under the close watch of a nurse or **paramedic**.
 Although there may be less clinical evidence for ketamine than for traditional antidepressants, its ability to act quickly to relieve depression is an enormous advantage.
-It stands in **stark contrast **to anti-depressants that can take weeks or months to have an effect—if they work at all.
+It stands in **stark contrast** to anti-depressants that can take weeks or months to have an effect—if they work at all.
 For patients who have failed to respond to anti-depressants, and for those who may be suicidal, ketamine is an attractive option.

 > **floaty**：轻的；漂浮感
  >
 > **stark contrast** ：强烈对比
  >
 > **paramedic**：护理人员
- >
-> **Quicker but potentially quackier  **
  >

 5.Some of kwc’s patients struggled for a decade, though a growing number are coming a year or two after their first diagnosis.
 At the Naperville clinic, to get treatment for depression patients must first go through a psychological evaluation, usually over a video call.
 They must also have been experiencing symptoms that have not lifted after the use of anti-depressant medications and lifestyle changes.